jsfiddle/togetherjs/README.md

 * The client in [`togetherjs/`](https://github.com/mozilla/togetherjs/tree/develop/togetherjs) which does all the real work.

 There is a TogetherJS hub server deployed at `https://hub.togetherjs.com` - and there's little need for other server deployments.
-If you want to try TogetherJS out we recommend you use our hub server.
+If you want to try TogetherJS out, we recommend you use our hub server.
 Note if you include TogetherJS on an https site, you must use an https hub server.

 The files need to be lightly "built": we use [LESS](http://lesscss.org/) for styles, and a couple files are generated.
 To develop you need to build the library using [Grunt](http://gruntjs.com/).